-We have been approved to have our units listed on Nasdaq under the symbol "CAPAU" commencing on or promptly after the date of this prospectus.
+We have applied to have our units listed on Nasdaq under the symbol "CAPAU" commencing on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "CAPA" and "CAPAW," respectively.